DevonGrandahl-TheWrongWay/UnityMeshLatticeDeform/README.md

 # Mesh Lattice Deform
 A quick and dirty example of lattice/cage mesh deformation in Unity3D.
+This algorithm is pretty simple and it's easily extendable to a full 3D Mesh Cage Deformer.

 ![Demo](https://i.imgur.com/4Kce4Zg.gif)

 TheWrongWay focuses on **minimal** examples that can (and probably should) be expanded and improved upon for your project.